zpqiu/reservation/rfcs/0001-core-reservation.md

 CREATE OR REPLACE FUNCTION rsvp.query(uid text, rid text, during: tstzrange) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql;

+-- reservation change queue
+CREATE TABLE rsvp.reservation_chanes (
+    id SERIAL NOT NULL,
+    reservation_id uuid NOT NULL,
+    op rsvp.reservation_update_type NOT NULL,
+)

 CREATE OR REPLACE FUNCTION rsvp.reservations_trigger() RETURNS TRIGGER AS
 $$
 BEGIN
     IF TG_OP = 'INSERT' THEN
+        -- update reservation_changes
+        INSERT INTO rsvp.reservation_changes (reservation_id, op) VALUES
+        (NEW.id, 'create');
+        -- check if the reservation conflicts with existing reservations -- send notification to the reservation service ELSIF TG_OP = 'UPDATE' THEN
+        -- check if the reservation is valid
+        IF OLD.status <> NEW.status THEN
+            INSERT INTO rsvp.reservation_changes (reservation_id, op) VALUES
+            (NEW.id, 'update');
+        END IF;
+        -- check if the reservation conflicts with existing reservations -- send notification to the reservation service ELSIF TG_OP = 'DELETE' THEN
+        INSERT INTO rsvp.reservation_changes (reservation_id, op) VALUES
+        (NEW.id, 'delete');
+        -- send notification to the reservation service END IF;
+    -- notify a channel called reservation_update
+    NOTIFY reservation_update;
+    RETURN NULL;
 END
 $$ LANGUAGE plpgsql;